ivanovbiol/addonis-telerik-graduate-project/README.md

 **·** Download addons.

-Some of the possible actions it enables its **enabled** users to do are:
+Some of the possible actions for **registered** users are:

-**·** First, they must first verify their accounts via email if they want to have rights and be able to upload addons.
+**·** First, they must first verify their accounts via email if they want to have rights and be able to upload addons, otherwise they will have the same privilidges as not registered users.

 **·** Manage their own profiles and addons.